740i/Writeups/vulnix.md

 550 5.1.1 <crappy>: Recipient address rejected: User unknown in local recipient table ^C
 ```
-So what is in Vulnix's home folder?
+What is in Vulnix's home folder?
 We try mounting it and if we force it to use nfs version 3 or lower we can see the UID and GID for the owner is 2008 which we will need in a second.
 ```
 root@sushi:/mnt# mount 192.168.147.158:/home/vulnix vulnix -o vers=3
 root@sushi:/mnt# ls -l